cs107-undefined/Undefined_AD/docs/documentation/organization.rst

 Moreover, the developers could index our derivative results for their subsequent use.
 Since we distributed the package via ``PyPI``, we provided an easy installation for both consumers and developers in modern computers.

-Assuming your current directory is the ``undefined`` root directory, you can run the following codes to run the test cases we developed for ``Undefined``.
+Assuming you have ``git clone`` our repository and your current directory is the root directory, you can run the following codes to run the test cases we developed for ``Undefined``.

 .. code-block::
     :linenos: